PFAS Remediation: Fundamental Challenges for the Short and Long Term

 Remediation is a complex part of your PFAS plan, but you don’t need to go it alone.

-I’m looking forward to our PFAS focused webinar, The 2022 PFAS Crystal Ball, March 10, 2022 @ 2 PM EST, where as a panelist, I’ll be elaborating on these topics alongside some other experts from the Montrose family.
+I’m looking forward to our PFAS focused webinar, the 2022 PFAS Crystal Ball, March 10, 2022 @ 2 PM EST, where as a panelist, I’ll be elaborating on these topics alongside some other experts from the Montrose family.
 Join us to learn more about remediation, regulations and what’s coming up in the PFAS landscape – what you need to know, and where you can find answers to your questions.

 Steven Woodard, Ph.D., P.E., – Chief Innovation Officer, ECT2 Panelist